 What’s the easiest upholstery to live with day to day?

-Livingston’s fabric with zip-off covers felt the most forgiving for routine mess, while leather models require more consistent care.
+Livingston’s fabric and zip-off covers felt the most forgiving for routine mess.
+The leather models were easier to wipe down, but they needed more consistent care.